 In 1962, John Steinbeck won the Nobel Prize for literature.
 The prize committee cited the brilliance of The Grapes of Wrath as one of their main reasons for giving Steinbeck the award.

 "The writer must believe that what he is doing is the most important thing in the world.
 And he must hold to this illusion even when he knows it is not true." - John Steinbeck

-Today's video features the theatrical trailer for the classic 1940 feature film adaptation of John Steinbeck's legendary novel, The Grapes of Wrath.
+Today's video features a reading from John Steinbeck's classic novel, The Grapes of Wrath.
 Enjoy!